 So, is sex binary, or a continuum?
 The answer is — both.
 Sexuality is usually genetically binary, but variations occur naturally at the genetic, epigenetic and functional levels.
 Given individuals will experience sexual development and sexual identity in a wide variety of ways.
 This is the way human biology works, not a question of choice, weakness, “acting out”, or sin.
 While there are genetic and functional norms that largely reflect binary characteristics, the naturally occurring variations are diverse and plentiful in a population of 7.5 Billion.
 These naturally occurring variations should be accepted and welcomed within the human community.

 At the same time, we cannot deny or reject the binary nature of sexuality in a genetic and developmental context.
 It is fundamental to our evolutionary history.
-Sexual reproduction began on earth more than a billion years ago and confers significant evolutionary benefits (see: A Curious Relationship Between Sex and Mathematics).
+Sexual reproduction began on earth more than a billion years ago and confers significant evolutionary benefits.
 And, whether we like it or not, this binary feature is deeply embedded in our demographics and in our behavioral and cultural gender norms, including the institution of marriage.

 That does not mean that all of our cultural norms are positive.
 Some cultural attitudes arise from fear of those who are different.
 Cultural attitudes can also serve to reinforce dominance or privilege among selected groups.
 As a general rule, cultural ideas and practices that convey approval or disapproval or reinforce inequality on the basis of natural genetic or physiological variations, including sex and race, are discriminatory and unfair.
 Such ideas and behaviors should be identified and discouraged.
 Whether you consider this issue from a scientific or religious perspective, men and women, as well as those who experience sexual identify at variance with those norms, are deserving of equal dignity and respect.